 Designing a curriculum that is appropriately differentiated to address the diverse needs, strengths, and identities of gifted and talented students can seem a daunting task.
 It can be made easier through the use of a curriculum model.
 These models, ranging from theoretical to practical, abstract to concrete, have been developed and implemented by educators of gifted and talented students throughout the world (p.
 70).

-The goal in selecting and adapting models is to create educational programmes that enhance the strengths and abilities of gifted and talented learners and reflect the school’s definition and identification procedures.
+The goal in selecting and adapting models is to create educational programmes that enhance the strengths and abilities of gifted learners and reflect the school’s definition and identification procedures.
 Intertwining enrichment and acceleration opportunities should also be an expected outcome.
 The models should ‘support students to develop and use metacognitive knowledge and skills and higher order thinking in rich tasks that are meaningful for them’ (MoE, 2012, p.
 71).
 The model should be aligned to the kura/school/ECE settings vision and/or graduate profile.

 Maker and Nielson (1995) provide the following factors to consider when examining potential models: